Leeds Volunteer Corps: 1803–1808

 In September 1803, with the increasing threat of French invasion during the Napoleonic Wars, the Leeds Volunteer Corps were reassembled.
 A meeting was held on 5 July 1803, in White Cloth Hall Yard, to discuss the possibility of the reformation of the Leeds Volunteer Corps.
 This was then proposed to His Majesty, who accepted the proposed unit on 8 September 1803.
 The reformed Leeds Volunteer Corps were to serve 'Great Britain', as before.
 At first, enrolment numbers were low, with only about 600 men entering.
 Yet, returns on 22 October 1803 showed the Leeds Volunteer Corps to be composed of two battalions, which totalled 1400 men.
 This was thanks to an article in the Leeds Mercury which boosted membership within a week or two, and also helped raise nearly £16,000 in subscriptions.
 The Ladies of Leeds entered a subscription to pay for each volunteer to have a flannel waistcoat.

-The Leeds Volunteers were ordered not to be absent for more than 48 hours during this period, as the local and national fear of invasion by Napoleon I. Plans were also made to give the Leeds Volunteer Corps the ability to rush to London in wagons if they were needed to fight in an invasion.
+The Leeds Volunteers were ordered not to be absent for more than 48 hours during this period due to fears over Napoleon's planned invasion of the United Kingdom.
+Plans were also made to give the Leeds Volunteer Corps the ability to rush to London in wagons if they were needed to resist a French invasion.
 From 26 September 1803 the Leeds Volunteers were to complete 20 days of training over 5 weeks.
 The first major event for the Leeds Volunteer Corps took place on 22 October, which was observed of a Day of Fast.
 All attended a divine service in the morning, followed by an afternoon inspection by Lieutenant-Colonel Garden.
 In November the Leeds Volunteer Corps received orders to be ready to march on the shortest notice, indicating a sense of danger within the army command.
 In this case, the North Battalion was to assemble in Briggate and the South Battalion to assemble on Boar Lane.